 I knew I wasn’t going to be anywhere close to the 1:01-1:05 I’ve run every other year, but that was okay.
-My dad drove up as he likes the race as well.
+My dad drove up as he likes the Broad Street ten miler as well.
 This year, the weather was pouring rain.
 It never stopped, and in fact miles, 8-10 rained harder.
 It was warm rain, so it was mentally difficult to decide if I wore a jacket or not.
 Ultimately, I did, and I’m still not sure it was the best idea.
 Although with the wind, I know without a jacket I would have been cold.

-Finally, I found my way to the corral around 7:50.
+I found my way to the corral around 7:50.
 I had an elite bib, but I hadn’t run anywhere close to a time to qualify me there for about 8-9 months.
 I wasn’t going to start there and started right at the front of the purple coral.
 Purple was for anyone who wanted to go 1:05-1:10.
 I ran the Garden State 10 Miler in 1:08.30 so this seemed like the best bet.

 The first mile went off without any note.
 I ran a 6:40 and I felt decent.
 My legs felt stiff.
 They didn’t feel ready to run hard, but I felt like I could run faster than the last 10 Miler.